larsks-packages/libre/README.md

-This `README` was generated automatically using `rpm-build-readme` at Sat Sep 28 22:15:46 EDT 2013.
+This `README` was generated automatically using `rpm-build-readme` at Sun Sep 29 09:13:25 EDT 2013.

 Packages built by this spec file
 ================================

-re
+libre
 -------------------------------------

 Libre is a portable and generic library for real-time communications with